cprite/phishing-detection-ext/README.md

   - Description: Developed a demo version of the extension for initial testing and feedback.

 - [ ] **Deployment on Cloud**
-  - Description: Plan to deploy the backend services of the extension to a cloud platform for enhanced reliability and scalability.
+  - Description: Plan to deploy the backend services of the extension to a cloud platform for enhanced speed, reliability and scalability.

 - [ ] **Deployment on Chrome Web Store**
   - Description: Prepare and submit the extension to the Chrome Web Store for public availability and easy installation by users.